julianraj/ValidatedTextInputLayout/README.md

         For custom message you can use xml attribute `requiredValidationMessage`

     + **LengthValidator**
-    Validates the input field for minimum and maximum length specified.
+    Validates the input field against minimum and maximum length specified.
         `mInput.addValidator(new LengthValidator(8 /* Max Length */, "Your error message"));`
         `mInput.addValidator(new LengthValidator(4 /* Min Length */, *8 /* Max Length */, "Your error message"));`
          OR